-In connection with this offering, our board of directors has agreed to release the restriction under the amended and restated stockholders agreement which prohibits certain transfers of shares of our common stock held by certain stockholders (other than the H&F Investor) prior to the expiration of the period specified in the lock-up agreements that were executed in connection with our initial public offering with respect to 1,888,469 shares of our common stock, which includes the 771,443 shares owned by certain of our directors and/or executive officers and their affiliated entities included in the release by BofA Securities, Inc. and Morgan Stanley & Co.
-LLC described above.
+In connection with this offering, our board of directors has agreed to release the restriction under the amended and restated stockholders agreement which prohibits certain transfers of shares of our common stock held by certain stockholders (other than the H&F Investor) prior to the expiration of the period specified in the lock-up agreements that were executed in connection with our initial public offering with respect to shares (up to shares including the underwriters' option to purchase additional shares) of our common stock, which includes shares owned by entities affiliated with certain of our directors and/or executive officers.

 In addition to the existing lock-up agreements that were executed in connection with our initial public offering, the selling stockholders and each of our directors and executive officers have entered into lock-up agreements in connection with this offering, on substantially similar terms, which expire 90 days from the date of this prospectus.
-Upon completion of this offering, based on the number of shares outstanding on June 29, 2019, 53,990,613 shares of our common stock will be restricted from sale as a result of lock-up agreements with the underwriters through the date that is 90 days from the date of this prospectus.
+Upon completion of this offering, based on the number of shares outstanding on June 29, 2019, shares of our common stock will be restricted from sale as a result of securities laws or lock-up agreements through December 16, 2019 and an additional shares of our common stock will be restricted from sale as a result of securities laws or lock-up agreements through the date that is 90 days from the date of this prospectus.

-After this offering, the holders of an aggregate of 54,827,691 shares of our outstanding common stock immediately following this offering (assuming no exercise of the underwriters' option to purchase additional shares and without giving effect to the expected charitable donations discussed above), will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or our stockholders.
+After this offering, the holders of an aggregate of shares of our outstanding common stock immediately following this offering, will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or our stockholders.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares held by our affiliates as defined in Rule 144 under the Securities Act.
 See "Shares Eligible for Future Sale."